paul-hammant/tbd/content/deciding-factors/index.md

 and some one.
 Some teams do not have an iteration at all - particularly teams doing Continuous Delivery.

 If you are on a four week, or more iteration length, and each of those four weeks varies with proximity to the release and cannot change that you may be in a bind.
-You may be able to follow the tenants of Trunk Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not doing to be able to get all the way to Continuous Delivery (or Continuous Deployment).
+You may be able to follow the tenants of Trunk-Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not doing to be able to get all the way to Continuous Delivery (or Continuous Deployment).

 ### Waterfall

 This one is easy.
-If you are doing waterfall, you are not close at all to the "do not break the build" mantra required to do Trunk Based Development.
+If you are doing waterfall, you are not close at all to the "do not break the build" mantra required to do Trunk-Based Development.
 Consider a short-iteration Agile methodology like Extreme Programming.

 ### Story size

-Trunk Based Development needs you to have small stories/tasks.
+Trunk-Based Development needs you to have small stories/tasks.
 Optimal is you starting work on a change, should only be a matter of hours before completing and pushing it forward for code review.
 Longer than a couple of days, and there is going to be pressure to group a bunch of developers on a non-trunk branch, and merge back later.
 Or worse have developers make branches/forks from your in-progress branch.
 Or worse still take intermediate merges from your branch, despite your